zaidalrakabi/SeqKernel/README.md

 To run:
 	type "./a.out bl62.txt 0.01 (sequence 1 filename) (sequence 2 filename)" into the command line

-	(B= 0.01 is our tested beta-value, for our unweighted String Kernel and bl62.txt is the BLOSUM scoring matrix)
+	(0.01 is our tested beta-value, for our unweighted String Kernel and bl62.txt is the BLOSUM scoring matrix)